hammingweight/fim_sidecar/README.md

 # A File Integrity Monitoring Kubernetes Sidecar
-A proof-of-concept project that shows how a Kubernetes sidecar can monitor the file integrity of another container.
+Example code that shows how a Kubernetes sidecar can monitor the file integrity of another container.
 The purpose of this project isn't to provide production quality code; it's to show that it is possible to have a sidecar container monitor the file integrity of another container and to take remedial action if a container is hacked.